Mimi's Organic Eats » Recipes » Cookies

 - Add the flour, baking soda, and sea salt in that order and mix on low until combined.
 Add the chocolate chips and mix on low until combined.

-- Press the cookie dough into a 10-inch oven safe skillet.
+- Press the cookie dough into a 10-inch oven safe skillet using a rubber spatula or your hands.
 Add the chocolate hearts on top, do not press in too much.

 - Bake for 45 minutes or until the edges are golden brown and the center is done.